Necessity is a Privelege

 We're the Privileged Ones

 I've spent weeks complaining about work deadlines and feeling swamped under multitasking, treating my stress like it's the hardest thing anyone could possibly endure.
 Meanwhile, there are people who wake up every morning with genuine uncertainty about whether they'll have food by evening.
-Im moments like these, you realise and understandhow much of your own experience you’'ve been misreading, how many layers of privilege you’ve been moving through without ever acknowledging they were there.
+In moments like these, you realize and understand how much of your own experience you've been misreading, how many layers of privilege you’ve been moving through without ever acknowledging they were there.

 Leesa Di, our campus ambassador, who guided and supported us throughout this entire drive, kept emphasizing that showing up is just a step.
 The real challenge here is in maintaining that awareness long after you've returned to your comfortable life, in letting what you've seen actually change how you see the world instead of categorising it as just another fun experience you had once.